do-i-know-it/YggdrAshill.Nuadha/Documentation/Units.md

 # Units

-This module defines some types of `HardwareHandler` and `SoftwareHandler`.
+Units defines some types of `HardwareHandler` and `SoftwareHandler`.

 ## Dependencies